joeylockie/lockiemedia/AI_PROJECT_LOG.md

     * Widened the sidebar in `calendar.html` to prevent the mini-calendar's days from being cut off.
     * Updated the `flatpickr` configuration in `calendar_main.js` to correctly display the month name (e.g., "August") instead of just the year.

-    Date: 2025-08-11

-Task: Remove the Notes Application.

-Goal: To completely remove the Notes application from the platform and all related code, UI elements, and database tables.

-Sub-tasks Completed:

-File Deletion: Deleted all 6 files dedicated exclusively to the Notes app (notes.html, noteService.js, notes_main.js, etc.).

-Dashboard Cleanup:

-Modified index.html to remove the "Recent Notes" widget and the "Notes" quick link.

-Modified dashboard_main.js to remove the logic for fetching and rendering note data.

-Data Layer Cleanup:

-Modified store.js to remove all state management for notes and notebooks.

-Modified database.js by adding a new schema version (v5) to explicitly delete the notes and notebooks tables from IndexedDB.

-Documentation & Configuration:

-Modified tasks_main.js to set the notesFeature flag to false.

-Modified README.md to remove the "Notes" app from the list of features.

 ## 6. Current Focus / Next Steps
 **Current Major Task/Feature Being Worked On:**